 Filip is a postgraduate student in science & technology.
 He is a strong advocate for inclusivity and social equality.
 Filip is enthusiastic in supporting RW build an innovative digital platform for room sharing.

 Upma has a medical background and has recently completed a tertiary degree in Health Promotion.
 She is the co-founder of an NGO “ Saheli” which supports migrant community.
 She has worked in health- promotion sector with refugee children and is passionate about social equity.
-She assists with Research and Host Mangement with RWA.
+She assists with Community Engagement and Research with RWA

 Misha is passionate about grassroots organising with the vision of creating strong communities where every voice is heard.
 She sees the coordination of community events and projects as a great tool to achieve this as they provide space for friendship building, sharing (skills, knowledge, resources), healing and connection through arts, and offer a platform for conversations that are important for building a culture of welcome.